mbbu/RNA-Seq-mini-project/README.md

 **Phase III (R - Analysis ),  Time: 2 weeks**

+*Tool - DESeq2 v3.12 , EdgeR V3.12

  - QC and outlier removal / Batch detection.
  - Answer general questions of the project
  - wrap-up

 **Report Genaration(1 week) **

-- Comparison of outputs from each tool in each processing step
+- Comparison of outputs from each tool in each processing step.

 ## Setup